In 2018, one of the most anticipated royal weddings of all time took place between Prince Harry of England and American TV star Meghan Markle.

 If You Don’t Have Trust You Don’t Have Anything

 Trust is the most important thing for consumers today, as many choose to sidestep brands where they don’t have that trust connection.

 In fact, 73% of consumers consider transparency far more important than price when choosing a brand to buy from.

-UGC might mean less-polished content, but it also means authenticy, which drives trust.
+Some UGC might be considered less-polished, but it also means authenticity, which drives trust.

 If You’re Not Using UGC, Why Not?

 The customer journey is more convoluted than ever before, with consumers taking the majority of the reigns in the buying process.
 This involves researching brands at the top of the funnel and digging out testimonials and case studies at the bottom of the funnel.

 This customer driven sales process means the sales funnel must also be more customer-centric.